J. Rowe

 Time is the Most Valuable Thing We Have

 I'm not talking about how many hours you can cram into a day.
 I'm talking about the quality of those hours.
 About being fully present in each moment, instead of rushing through them.
 You can spend an entire day with your kids, but if you're glued to your phone, you didn't really spend it with them.
-You can crank out ten projects in a week, but if none of them are your best work, did they actually move you forward?
+You can crank out ten projects in a week, but if none of them are your best work, did they actually help you move forward?

 "Realize deeply that the present moment is all you ever have."